dalehassinger/Blog/aria-automation-orchestrator-actions-ad-ou/index.md

 **Click arrow to expand the code:**

 {{< highlight javascript >}}
-// Orchestrator Action to list AD Sub OUs
+// Orchestrator Action to Verify AD OU Structure
 // Created by the VMware by Broadcom Healthcare Aria Team

 // Before you use this Action you MUST run the next 2 Workflows